Siamese Cat vs. Persian Cat: Get to Know the Right Cat for You

 Persians are among the oldest cat breeds and come in various colors, such as tuxedo, tortoiseshell, cream, and calico, and have long life spans – up to 17 years – and are usually healthy cats.

-Persians like to play a lot and will require plenty of exercises.
-They also need lots of attention; if they don’t get it from their human family members, they can become demanding pets that may act out or even bite!
+Persians like to play a lot and will require plenty of exercise.
+They also need lots of attention; if they don’t get it from their human family members, they can become demanding pets that may act out or bite!

 Breeding

-Persian cats are among the most popular cat breeds in the world, and for a good reason.
-These elegant cats have a unique look sure to turn heads and expressive personality that makes them perfect companions.
+Persian cats are among the most popular cat breeds in the world and for a good reason.
+These elegant cats have a unique look that is sure to turn heads and expressive personality that makes them perfect companions.

-Before you can begin breeding your Persian, you must register it with a breed association.
-This process involves three steps – selection, mating, and pregnancy/birth.
+Register with a breed association before you can begin breeding your Persian.
+This process involves selection, mating, and pregnancy/birth.
 Once your cat is pregnant/having kittens, be prepared for lots of cuddles and love!